Rosencrantz and Guildenstern (play): Synopsis

 Rosencrantz tells the king and queen that Hamlet has chosen a tragedy but intends to play it for laughs.
 Before the play begins, Hamlet instructs his players on his (and W. S. Gilbert's) theory of comic acting:

 "I hold that there is no such antick fellow as your bombastical hero who doth so earnestly spout forth his folly as to make his hearers believe that he is unconscious of all incongruity".

 The First Player responds indignantly that the actors know their craft.
 King Claudius and his court attend the performance, and soon the audience is roaring with laughter, except for Claudius, who realises that it is his own banned play.
 Claudius condemns Hamlet to death.
 Ophelia suggests that instead of killing the prince, the King should banish him to "Engle-land", where "dwell a cultured race".
 Claudius assents, commenting, "They're welcome to his philosophic brain."
 Hamlet is banished, and Rosencrantz embraces Ophelia.

+Reception

+A reviewer of the 1891 performance in The Times wrote: "Lines of the familiar topsy-turvey description abound in the dialogue, and the 'business' of the actors, which has also been devised by Mr. Gilbert, is hardly less amusing.
+In short, the little piece is a great success."
+The same newspaper had a positive reaction to the 1892 production, in which Weedon Grossmith played Hamlet.
+Their review of the 1904 production stated: